ansys/pymeilisearch/doc/source/getting-started/index.rst

 * Python: Make sure you have Python installed on your system.
 PyMeilisearch supports Python 3.6 and above.

-* MeiliSearch Backend: Decide whether you want to deploy MeiliSearch using a Docker image or use a cloud service.
+* MeiliSearch backend: Decide whether you want to deploy MeiliSearch using a Docker image or use a cloud service.

-  Docker Image: MeiliSearch provides an official Docker image that allows you to easily run the search engine as a container.
+  Docker image: MeiliSearch provides an official Docker image that allows you to easily run the search engine as a container.
   You can pull the MeiliSearch image from Docker Hub and run it on your local machine or in a container orchestration platform like Kubernetes.
 Docker provides a standardized and portable environment for running MeiliSearch, making it convenient for local development and deployment.

-  Cloud Service: Alternatively, you can use a cloud service provider that offers managed MeiliSearch instances.
+  Cloud service: alternatively, you can use a cloud service provider that offers managed MeiliSearch instances.
-  These services take care of infrastructure setup, scaling, and maintenance, allowing you to focus on integrating MeiliSearch into your application without worrying about the backend infrastructure.
+  These services take care of infrastructure setup, scaling, and maintenance, allowing you to focus on integrating MeiliSearch into document without worrying about the backend infrastructure.
   Cloud services provide a scalable and reliable solution for hosting MeiliSearch, making it suitable for production environments.